Google Sheets for Customer Support: Save and Manage Support Emails

 =COUNTIF(Status_range, "<>Resolved") - Tickets by category:

-=COUNTIF(Category_range, "Bug") - Average resolution time: Add a "Resolved Date" column and calculate
+=COUNTIF(Category_range, "Bug") - Average resolution time: add a "Resolved Date" column and calculate

 =AVERAGE(ResolvedDate_range - Date_range) - Tickets this week: